-px group worked with Greenergy to conduct a Front End Engineering Design study, subsequent detailed design, preparation of commissioning procedures and the delivering of commissioning support.
+px worked with Greenergy to conduct a Front End Engineering Design study, subsequent detailed design, preparation of commissioning procedures and the delivering of commissioning support.

 at a glance:

 - Minimum transfer rate of 1730m³/hr